Aakanksha1411/RebtelAppAndroidTest/README.md

 * Install the TestNg plugin via the Eclipse Marketplace

 ### Run via EclipseIDE
+Set Node.js path of your machine in the data.properties under src/main/java/resources/data.properties

 Execute appium --use-plugins=gestures in npm The plugin will not be active unless turned on when invoking the Appium server: